-IX.
-With Respect to T-1790-98: Is the Authorization "Contrary to Law" under S.18.1(4)(f) of the Federal Court Act?[FN49]
+VIII.
+With Respect to T-1790-98:

+Is the Authorization "Contrary to Law"

+under paragraph 18.1(4)(f) of the

+Federal Court Act?49

-- 93 Since the Authorization in the present case is quashed, the answer to the question posed might be considered moot.
-However, I have been asked by both the Applicants and the Respondent to answer the question because it will certainly require an answer respecting authorizations which, unlike the one in the present application, will allow rock to be deposited in stream beds. - The test for whether the "contrary to law" issue is moot, and, if it is, whether I should nevertheless answer the question, is found in the following words of Sopinka J. in Borowski v.
-Canada (Attorney General) where at 353 he says:
+Since the authorization in the present case is quashed, the answer to the question posed might be considered moot.
+However, I have been asked by both the applicants and the respondent to answer the question because it will certainly require an answer respecting authorizations which, unlike the one in the present application, will allow rock to be deposited in stream beds.

+The test for whether the "contrary to law" issue is moot, and, if it is, whether I should nevertheless answer the question, is found in the following words of Sopinka J. in Borowski v.
+Canada (Attorney General) where, at page 353 he says: